evertheoptimist/evertheoptimist.github.io/articles/musings-on-college-confidential.md

 Hello, everybody.

-Just to let you know that your favorite ;) late stage cancer patient is still alive and kicking….
+Just to let you know that your favorite ;) late stage cancer patient is still alive and kicking....

 It’s been three weeks since I started on a new regimen.
 I go to MSKCC once every three weeks, and the rest of the time, I am a pill popper!
 Chemo in a pill — cute, huh?